General Betting Guides

 Most sports leagues with teams competing for a championship offer a futures market.

-While the structure of wagers may vary by sport, the core concept remains the same — betting on an outcome that will be decided later in the season.
+While the structure varies by sport, the core concept remains the same — betting on an outcome decided later in the season.

 Football (NFL & College Football)